Substra/substra-documentation/docs/source/documentation/debug.rst

 Error types
 ^^^^^^^^^^^

-Every task has an `error_type` property that can be read by any user of any node.
+Every task has an `error_type` property that can be read by any user of any organization.

 The `error_type` can take three values: